- Council Policy 1-01 Employee Travel

 SUBJECT: Employee travel

 PURPOSE: To establish a standardized travel policy when requesting to attend schools, conferences, conventions, job related training, or official travel and to provide employees guidance on allowable expenditures and the proper means to document those expenditures.
 This policy offers direction to employees who are traveling for public business purposes, which are properly approved before the travel occurs, and assists with accountability of all travel expenses upon return.

 BACKGROUND: The policy provides the administrative regulations governing all travel on behalf of the City of Lawton.
 Such travel includes being out of town on City business, training, seminars, workshops, professional conferences overnight or local vicinity travel.
-To protect the interests of both the City and its employees, the following procedures govern reimbursement.
+To protect the interests of the City, its council members, and its employees, the following procedures govern reimbursement.

 This policy sets out standard guidelines for expense reimbursement, deviations from this policy may result in the employee not being reimbursed for their travel.